Canada Border Services Agency: TV show

-Beginning in 2012, the CBSA participated in a TV documentary series produced by National Geographic called Border Security: Canada's Front Line.
+Beginning in 2012, the CBSA participated in a TV documentary series produced by Force Four Entertainment and broadcast on National Geographic called Border Security: Canada's Front Line.
 The show was similar in format to the Australian version, in that it would follow CBSA officers from various ports, as well as Inland Enforcement teams.
 The show had attracted criticism from the British Columbia Civil Liberties Association and the Canadian Bar Association due to its approach to privacy rights and its one-sided narrative.

 In 2013, while filming for the show, the CBSA conducted a raid on a construction site in Vancouver, leading to the arrest of a Mexican national, Oscar Mata Duran.
 Duran was taken to Immigration detention centres, where he would be presented with a filming consent form.
 Canada's Privacy Commissioner investigated after receiving a complaint from Duran.
 The Commissioner found that the CBSA breached Canada's Privacy Act by filming their interaction with Duran before he was advised of the purposes of filming, and found that the coercive nature of being detained in a holding facility would have prevented Duran from providing informed consent for his appearance.
 The Commissioner lauded Duran as a real hero for lodging the privacy complaint even though he would not personally benefit from it.
 Duran was deported following the raid.
 In light of Duran's complaint, the Privacy Commissioner recommended that the CBSA end its participation in the show, after which the CBSA announced that the show would not return for a fourth season.
 Most of the film locations included Toronto Pearson International Airport, Montréal–Pierre Elliott Trudeau International Airport, Peace Bridge (QEW), BC 15 and BC 99 Peace Arch.

 Legislation and policy

 Independent complaint review commission

-A report ordered by the federal government in 2017 urged the creation of a new independent oversight committee to monitor, address and investigate complaints against the CBSA.
+A report ordered by the federal government in 2017 urged the creation of a new independent oversight committee to monitor, address, and investigate complaints against the CBSA.
 Currently, CBSA has no independent civilian oversight.
 It is considered an unusual situation by many provincial law associations, as nearly every policing agency in Canada has some form of independent oversight body.
 The Liberal government announced in 2019 a budget allocating $24 million over five years to expand the mandate of the Civilian Review and Complaints Commission.
 The commission will provide service to both RCMP and CBSA.
 The proposed legislation (Bill C-98) was pending enactment, but did not clear the senate before the end of the parliamentary session in June 2019.